 Persistent Pain in Singapore

-A pain in the neck?
-Research reveals many Singaporeans are living with
+Persistent pain in the neck?
+Research reveals many Singaporeans are living with long-term pain

 Almost half of Singaporeans surveyed who are experiencing pain have lived with it for over six months